bassrehab/bassrehab.github.io/_posts/2025-10-11-building-safer-ai-industry-response-practical-solutions.md

 - Code execution capabilities could be exploited
 - Memory systems could be poisoned with malicious data

-**The lesson:** Agentic systems—models acting autonomously with tools and memory—are *significantly* more vulnerable than models in controlled evaluation environments.
+**The lesson:** Agentic systems-models acting autonomously with tools and memory-are *significantly* more vulnerable than models in controlled evaluation environments.

 This is concerning because the industry is moving rapidly toward agentic AI.